Economy of Atlanta: Healthcare and biomedical

 and is also home to a growing Biotechnology sector, gaining recognition through such events as the 2009 BIO International Convention.
 Atlanta is also the headquarters of the Nuclear Regulatory Commission Region II.

 Adjacent to Emory University, the city is also home to the Centers for Disease Control and Prevention (CDC), with a staff of nearly 15,000 including: engineers, entomologists, epidemiologists, biologists, physicians, veterinarians, behavioral scientists, nurses, medical technologists, economists, health communicators, toxicologists, chemists, computer scientists, and statisticians.
 CDC has 10 other offices throughout the United States and Puerto Rico, and other staff in 45 countries around the world.

 Manufacturing

-The auto manufacturing sector in metropolitan Atlanta has suffered setbacks recently, including the closure of the General Motors Doraville Assembly plant in 2008, and the shutdown of Ford Motor Company's Atlanta Assembly plant in Hapeville in 2006.
+The auto manufacturing sector in metropolitan Atlanta has suffered setbacks recently, including the closure of the General Motors Doraville Assembly plant in 2008, and the shutdown of Ford's Atlanta Assembly plant in Hapeville in 2006.
 Kia, however, has opened a new assembly plant near West Point.
 Hyco International Inc, one of the world's largest manufacturers of hydraulic cylinders, is headquartered in Atlanta.

+Kitchen decor company Appliance Art, Inc. is based in Atlanta.
+It was founded in 2008 by Grant T. Smith.